 What we thought would be a nice donation to help clothe those in need was actually just a front to line the pockets of a for-profit organization to the tune of $10 million, according to the state attorney general.

-The New York Daily News reports that that bins advertised for Big Brothers and Big Sisters of Rockland County and the Queens-based charity called I Love Our Youth Inc., were actually being sold to customers in Mexico, Jordan and other countries.
+The New York Daily News reports that the bins advertised for Big Brothers and Big Sisters of Rockland County and the Queens-based charity called I Love Our Youth Inc., were actually being sold to customers in Mexico, Jordan, and other countries.

-Heres what happened, according to LoHud.com: Yonkers businessman Carl Vella and owner of Thrift Land USA placed his bins throughout Westchester and Connecticut, making it seem like the donations would go to Big Brothers and Sisters of Rockland and I Love Our Youth.
-The two organizations?earned?more than $1,000 per month for the use of their name and logo, though they never received or distributed?clothing donated to the bins
+Here’s what happened, according to LoHud.com: Yonkers businessman Carl Vella and owner of Thrift Land USA placed his bins throughout Westchester and Connecticut, making it seem like the donations would go to Big Brothers and Sisters of Rockland and I Love Our Youth.
+The two organizations actually earned more than $1,000 per month for the use of their name and logo, though they never received or distributed clothing donated to the bins

 Click here to get all the details on this story.